 Form and position tolerances in precision components

-When manufacturing components, increasingly tight production tolerances must be met — particularly on technical and functional precision surfaces.
-Manufacturers therefore need to verify form tolerances such as waviness or flatness, as well as position tolerances such as parallelism and tilt, with high accuracy.
-This ensures compliance with specifications and reliable delivery within defined timeframes.
+When manufacturing components, increasingly tight manufacturing tolerances must be met — particularly on technical and functional precision surfaces.
+Manufacturers therefore need to verify form tolerances such as waviness and flatness, as well as position tolerances such as parallelism and tilt, with high accuracy.
+This ensures compliance with specifications and reliable delivery within defined time frames.

 Verifying form and position tolerances

-White-light interferometry measure form parameters such as flatness, parallelism and step-height faster and more efficient even with large samples.
-Working great on materials of different reflectivity, such as shiny polished metals, or dull ceramics makes them the flexible choice for lab and production.
+White-light interferometry measures form parameters such as flatness, parallelism, and step-height faster and more efficient even for large samples.
+Working great on materials of different reflectivity, such as shiny polished metals or dull ceramics makes them the flexible choice for lab and production.
 Requirements for component warpage (e.g., printed circuit boards) also continue to increase as geometries shrink.

 In addition, many applications involve challenging geometries: areas of interest may be located inside deep bores or show significant height differences between functional areas.
 Here, Polytec systems based on proven white-light interferometry deliver reliable results — where other optical measurement methods face limitations.

-Polytec white-light interferometers perform repeatable, non-destructive measurements with resolutions of only a few nanometers — and even sub-nanometer capability.
+Polytec white-light interferometers perform repeatable, non-destructive measurements with resolutions down to a few nanometers — or even sub-nanometer capability.
 Optical profilers are ideally suited for the precise determination of form parameters such as flatness and parallelism — supporting efficient verification and easy integration into inline inspection workflows for form and position tolerances.

 Optical profilers for tolerance verification